sendbird/sendbird-chat-sample-android/groupchannel-hide-archive/README.md

 ## How it works

 In `GroupChannelListFragment.kt`, use the `hide` method in the `groupChannel` class to have the inactive group channels hidden or archived from the list.
+When hiding a group channel, you can also set it to automatically reappear when a new message arrives in the channel.

 by using `GroupChannelListQuery` with `hiddenChannelFilter`.
 You can hide and archive a group channel by using `GroupChannel.hide(hidePreviousMessages, allowAutoUnhide)` method.